 - They conduct the absorbed water and nutrients up to the length of the trunk and to the fronds to keep them green and fresh.

 - These roots are responsible for stabilizing and anchoring the long trunk of Plam Trees.

 - These fibrous roots are responsible for binding the sandy soil around them by gripping the soil particles with the roots.

-- The roots of Palm Trees can also be used to treat urinary infections, gall bladder and various kidney problems.
+- The roots of Palm Trees can also be used to treat urinary infections, gall bladder, and various kidney problems.
 Boil 4-5 roots in water and, then, drink the water once it cools down.
-People suffering from Fibrosis need to boil 3-5 finger long pieces of roots and drink it for a few days.
+People suffering from Fibrosis need to boil 3-5 finger-long pieces of roots and drink them for a few days.
 It helps to melt the clotted blood.
-Palm Tree roots are also used to treat heartburns.
+Palm Tree roots are also used to treat heartburn.